ovh/docs/pages/platform/data-platform/setup-data-pipeline/guide.en-gb.md

 ![Ambari Files View - Ingested data](images/ingest_04.png)

-And here you are.
-You have now successfully ingested data into your data lake.
-You will now be able to use the different analytic tools packaged within OVH Analytics to work on your data sets.
+You have now successfully ingested data into your Analytics Data Platform.
+You will now be able to use the different analytic tools packaged within ADP to work on your data sets.

 ### Make data available in Hive